 Should you file a claim with your renters insurance company?
-Our guide to renters insurance claims will give you all the info you need.Get a Lemonade Renters Quote
+Our guide to renters insurance claims will give you all the info you need.Get a Quote at Lemonade

 If you’re familiar with filing insurance claims — whether for auto or homeowners insurance — you might be familiar with the considerations to keep in mind before completing a claims form.
 Use the below guide to determine if filing a renters claim makes sense for your situation and to learn how to maximize your payout and replace your damaged items.

 How to determine when to file a renters insurance claim

 You'll need to first figure out if filing a renters insurance claim will be worth it, as opposed to simply paying out-of-pocket without involving your renters insurance company.

 When it's worth it to file a renters insurance claim

 Consider how much your deductible is, and if it makes financial sense to have your renters insurance step in.
 Insurance is generally most useful for catastrophic or large losses for your property, but taking an inventory of your losses will help you determine whether it’s worth filing a claim.